What We Do

 The Team

-IAMFlow CIC is a collective of artists based in the South East of England with extensive experience in theatre, circus arts, dance, and health & wellbeing.
-Their focus is on delivering eco-somatic workshops and producing interactive performances that delve into our connections with ourselves, one another, and our environment.Through these initiatives, they strive to cultivate an inclusive community where creativity intersects with health and well-being.
-They encourage participants to discover new perspectives and adopt sustainable practices.
-Their workshops are designed to be accessible to all, providing a nurturing space for individuals of varying backgrounds and abilities to engage in meaningful artistic expression.By integrating elements of nature and the arts, they hope to inspire personal growth and collective harmony, empowering individuals to contribute positively to the world around them.
+IAMFlow CIC is a group of performing artists and educators based in the South East of England with wide experience in theatre, circus arts, dance, and health & wellbeing.
+They focus on running eco-somatic workshops and creating interactive performances that explore our connections with ourselves, each other, and the environment.Through these projects, they aim to build an inclusive community where creativity meets health and wellbeing.
+They encourage participants to see things differently and embrace sustainable habits.
+Their workshops are open to everyone, offering a supportive space for people of all backgrounds and abilities to engage in meaningful artistic expression.By blending nature and the arts, they hope to inspire personal growth and collective harmony, empowering individuals to make a positive impact on the world around them.

 Celia Mendizabal